ggetzie/cookiecutter-kotsf/{{cookiecutter.project_slug}}/README.md

 ### Custom Bootstrap Compilation

 The generated CSS is set up with automatic Bootstrap recompilation with variables of your choice.
-Bootstrap v5 is installed using npm and customised by tweaking your variables in `static/sass/custom_bootstrap_vars`.
+Bootstrap v5 is installed using npm and customized by tweaking your variables in `static/sass/custom_bootstrap_vars`.

 You can find a list of available variables [in the bootstrap source](https://github.com/twbs/bootstrap/blob/main/scss/_variables.scss), or get explanations on them in the [Bootstrap docs](https://getbootstrap.com/docs/5.1/customize/sass/).